 If a nonprofit has a for-profit wing and can fund its charitable works, then it is truly autonomous, similar to a privately held company that does not have to worry about pleasing shareholders.

-If outside funding is needed to do the work, the nonprofit works for the funders.
+If outside funding is needed to do the work, the reality is that the nonprofit works for its funders.
 Just as a corporation might need to move in a certain direction to please its shareholders, nonprofits have to please their funders, and at least some of a nonprofit's funders may have an interest in shaping an organization's direction and priorities.

 In the corporate world mergers between companies are common.

 On the other hand, nonprofits rarely merge.
-Although they do collaborate with one another on occasion, the collaborations can be more hierarchical than peer-to-peer because of the nature of grant mechanisms (where one organization is the principal party and the others subs).
+Although they do collaborate with one another on occasion, the collaborations can be more hierarchical than peer-to-peer because of the nature of grant mechanisms, which has one organization as the principal and the others as subcontractors.
 If nonprofits embraced mergers more frequently, one benefit would be less competition for scarce funds.
 Nonprofits that join together could also realize cost efficiencies and be in a better position to offer an expanded range of services to their clients.